 - 1. Generate and conceptualize artistic ideas and work.
 Generate media arts ideas that utilize moving imagery and interactivity.
-(3-4.MA.1) - 2.
+(3-4.MA.Cr.01) - 2.
 Organize and develop artistic ideas and work.
 Organize and plan an idea using a teacher-selected strategy (e.g., sketching, brainstorming, simplified story boarding, flow charts, or modeling).
-(3-4.MA.2) - 3.
+(3-4.MA.Cr.02) - 3.
 Refine and complete artistic work.
 Respond to artistic challenges and hypothesize possible outcomes (e.g., How can moving images be used to teach others about endangered species?).
-(3-4.MA.3)
+(3-4.MA.Cr.03)

 - 4. Select, analyze and interpret artistic work for presentation.
 Explain the process used when making personal art, including documenting the early stages of the creative process using a variety of methods.
-(3-4.MA.4) - 5.
+(3-4.MA.P.04) - 5.
 Develop and refine artistic techniques and work for presentation.
 Refine a specific technique to produce a media artwork (e.g., creating realistic interactive object like a basketball).
-(3-4.MA.5) - 6.
+(3-4.MA.P.05) - 6.
 Convey meaning through the presentation of artistic work.
-Create a work that expresses, evokes, or communicates directed idea (e.g., students create a work that delivers a message to a specified audience).
-(3-4.MA.6)
+Create a work that expresses, evokes, or communicates a directed idea (e.g., students create a work that delivers a message to a specified audience).
+(3-4.MA.P.06)

 - 7. Perceive and analyze artistic work.
 Analyze how aesthetic principles impact the effect and purpose of media artworks.
-(3-4.MA.7) - 8.
+(3-4.MA.R.07) - 8.
 Interpret intent and meaning in artistic work.
-Explain how a piece of artwork can identify multiple perspectives and diverse community ideas, and can help connect oneself to a community or culture.
-(3-4.MA.8) - 9.
+Explain how a piece of artwork can identify multiple perspectives and diverse community ideas and can help connect oneself to a community or culture.
+(3-4.MA.R.08) - 9.
 Apply criteria to evaluate artistic work.
 Identify how the basic technical elements of media artwork (e.g., moving image, sound, interactivity) can be used to support the artist's purpose.
-(3-4.MA.9)
+(3-4.MA.R.09)

-HSS Connection: Students collaborate in planning and creating a stop-motion animation that tells a Native American folk tale and in creating a rubric to evaluate their project (HSS.3.T2.03).
+HSS Connection: Students collaborate in planning and creating a stop-motion animation that tells a Native American folk tale (HSS.3.T2.03).

-10. Synthesize and relate knowledge and personal experiences to make art.
+- 10. Synthesize and relate knowledge and personal experiences to make art.
 Distinguish personal preferences in media arts from those of others (e.g., friends, family, teachers).
-(3-4.MA.10)
+(3-4.MA.Co.10)

 Reading Literature Connection: students are asked to distinguish their point of view from the author's.
-(RL.3.6)

-11. Relate artistic ideas and works to societal, cultural and historical contexts to deepen understanding.
+(RL.3.06) - 11.
+Relate artistic ideas and works to societal, cultural and historical contexts to deepen understanding.
 Describe ways media arts can be used to express ideas in unique ways.
-(3-4.MA.11)
+(3-4.MA.Co.11)